vircadia/vircadia-docs-sphinx/docs/source/create/entities/zone-entity.rst

 * Equirectanglar images have an aspect ratio of 2:1 and are projected onto a sphere.

 .. image:: _images/equirectanglar-skybox.jpg

+Supported texture formats are PNG, JPG, JPEG, TGA, TIF and TIFF.
+PNG-48 or PNG-64 are not supported.

 ^^^^^^^^^^^^^
 Ambient Light